Riley-Py/UWaterloo-Work/MSE 211/Week 3/Readings/Ross.md

 	- Assesses amount of observed behaviours/outcomes occur in presence, but fail to occur in absence, of candidate
 - In single observation, attributer uses *Discounting Principle*
 	- Observer "discounts" role of any candidate in explaining event to extent that any other causes/determinants can be identified
-- Covariance Principle requires attributer to apply rules that are logical/statistical and no further insight about
+- Covariance Principle requires attributer to apply rules that are logical/statistical and no further insight about elements of entities
+- Discounting Principle requires insight of nature of man and impact of situational forces (money needs, personal grievances, etc.)
+- Attributers make use of rules of thumb when attributing
+### Bias
+- Systematic bias leads to misinterpretation of events and behaviour that is unpredictable
+-